Orson Welles: The Stranger

 In the fall of 1945 Welles began work on The Stranger (1946), a film noir drama about a war crimes investigator who tracks a high-ranking Nazi fugitive to an idyllic New England town.
 Edward G. Robinson, Loretta Young and Welles star.

 Producer Sam Spiegel initially planned to hire director John Huston, who had rewritten the screenplay by Anthony Veiller.
 When Huston entered the military, Welles was given the chance to direct and prove himself able to make a film on schedule and under budget—something he was so eager to do that he accepted a disadvantageous contract.
 One of its concessions was that he would defer to the studio in any creative dispute.

 The Stranger was Welles's first job as a film director in four years.
 He was told that if the film was successful he could sign a four-picture deal with International Pictures, making films of his own choosing.
-Welles was given some degree of creative control, and he endeavored to personalize the film and develop a nightmarish tone.
-He worked on the general rewrite of the script and wrote scenes at the beginning of the picture that were shot but subsequently cut by the producers.
+Welles was given some creative control, and endeavored to personalize the film and develop a nightmarish tone.
+He worked on the general rewrite of the script and wrote scenes at the beginning of the picture shot, but cut by producers.
 He filmed in long takes that largely thwarted the control given to editor Ernest J. Nims under the terms of the contract.

-The Stranger was the first commercial film to use documentary footage from the Nazi concentration camps.
+The Stranger was the first commercial film to use documentary footage from the concentration camps.
 Welles had seen the footage in early May 1945 in San Francisco, as a correspondent and discussion moderator at the UN Conference on International Organization.
 He wrote of the Holocaust footage in his syndicated New York Post column May 7, 1945.

 Completed a day ahead of schedule and under budget, The Stranger was the only film made by Welles to have been a bona fide box office success upon its release.
-Its cost was $1.034 million; 15 months after its release it had grossed $3.216 million.
+Its cost was $1.03 million; 15 months after its release it had grossed $3.2 million.
 Within weeks of the completion of the film, International Pictures backed out of its promised four-picture deal with Welles.
 No reason was given, but the impression was left that The Stranger would not make money.